 Devices connected to the Swimlane network are polled on an hourly basis and cross-referenced with our various mobile device management (MDM) and endpoint detection and response (EDR) solutions.
-The Swimane enterprise IT team uses these tools to ensure devices meet minimum requirements for anti-malware, encryption, operating systems (OS) versions, device locking policies, etc. The Swimlane SOC team manages all MDM and EDR alerts.
+The Swimane enterprise IT team utilizes these tools to ensure that devices meet the minimum requirements for anti-malware protection, encryption, operating system (OS) versions, device locking policies, and other relevant standards.
+The Swimlane SOC team manages all MDM and EDR alerts.